Italy’s train system made easy!

 Train Conductors: they are usually very helpful and some speak a little English.
 Go to them if you have a problem, rather than waiting for them to come to you (you may avoid a fine this way!).

-Drop us a line and we'll help you travel in style!
+Things change all the time so just drop us a line if you have questions and we'll help you travel in style!